MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 ## Write your first Q# program

-Now you are ready to verify your `qsharp` Python package installation by writing and executing a simple Q# program.
+Now you are ready to verify your `qsharp` Python package installation by writing and running a simple Q# program.

 1. Create a minimal Q# operation by creating a file called `Operation.qs` and adding the following code to it: